I-2-8-7.Statutory Benefit Continuation in Medical Cessation Cases Remanded by the Appeals Council

 No action by the HO is necessary with regard to reinstatement of payments.
 Payments should continue (as long as the individual meets the nondisability requirements of eligibility), unless and until an unfavorable decision or a dismissal order is issued following the remand.

 c.
-Individual Previously Did Not Receive Continued Payments at the ALJ Level, Payments Were Not Requested, or the Request Was Filed Late and Good Cause Was Not Established
+Claimant and/or Auxiliaries Previously Did Not Elect Continued Payments at the ALJ Level, Payments Were Not Requested, or the Request Was Filed Late and Good Cause Was Not Established

-Individuals (or representatives, if any) who believe that they are eligible for payment continuation may not wait to receive notices, but may contact HOs on their own.
+A claimant and/or auxiliary beneficiary (or appointed representative, if any) who believes that they are eligible for payment continuation may contact the HO on their own before receiving the notices.
 In such cases, the HO will:

-• Refer the individual to the servicing FO to record, in writing, the request for payment continuation;
+• Refer the individual to the servicing FO to document, in writing, the request for payment continuation;

 NOTE 1: